This section gives you quick and easy access to the questions and answers we’re asked most frequently.

 The information on the foreign driving license must be written in a Latin alphabet or accompanied by a translation into Finnish, Swedish, Norwegian, Danish, English, German or French by a reliable source.
 The driver must also fulfill the current age and health requirements in Finland.

-Riding a snowmobile is easy but you should consider your experience and skills when selecting a safari.
+Riding a snowmobile is easy but you should consider your experience and skills when selecting a tour.
 Start with easy and short ones (skill levels are pointed out on program description) to get more experience, after which you can choose the longer and more sporty ones if you wish.
 The main limits for snowmobiling come from the law: you need to be minimum 15 years old and hold a valid driving license – A1, T, A or B category (please check that it is valid in Finland!).
-For longer safaris, you need to be at least 18 years old or travel together with a family member who is willing to take full responsibility of you during the tour.
+For longer tours, you need to be at least 18 years old or travel together with a family member who is willing to take full responsibility of you during the tour.

 The sledge is pulled by the guide’s snowmobile – it takes some experience to do it safely and that is the reason why only the guide is allowed to pull the sledge.